-To minimize the impact of potential economic dilution upon conversion of the Notes, we entered into convertible note hedge transactions, or the Note Hedge, with respect to our common stock concurrent with the issuance of the Notes.
-The Note Hedge covers approximately 7.8 million shares of our common stock at a strike price per share that corresponds to the initial conversion price of the Notes, subject to adjustment, and is exercisable upon conversion of the Notes.
-We paid an aggregate amount of \$135.8 million for the Note Hedge.
-The Note Hedge will expire upon maturity of the Notes.
-The Note Hedge is intended to reduce the potential economic dilution upon conversion of the Notes in the event that the fair value per share of our common stock at the time of exercise is greater than the conversion price of the Notes.
-The Note Hedge is a separate transaction and is not part of the terms of the Notes.
-The Note Hedge does not impact earnings per share, as it was entered into to offset any dilution from the Notes.
+The Note Hedges cover shares of our common stock at a strike price per share that corresponds to the initial conversion price of the respective Notes, subject to adjustment, and are exercisable upon conversion of the Notes.
+If exercised, we may elect to receive cash, shares of our common stock, or a combination of cash and shares.
+We have accounted for the aggregate amount of purchase price for the Note Hedges as a reduction to additional paid-in capital.
+The Note Hedges will expire upon the maturity of the Notes.
+The Note Hedges are intended to reduce the potential economic dilution upon conversion of the Notes in the event that the fair value per share of our common stock at the time of exercise is greater than the conversion price of the Notes.
+The Note Hedges are separate transactions and are not part of the terms of the Notes.
+Holders of the Notes will not have any rights with respect to the Note Hedges.
+The Note Hedges do not impact earnings per share, as they were entered into to offset any dilution from the Notes.